xela92/declarative-routing/README.md

+### This is a fork of https://github.com/ProNextJS/declarative-routing

+It contains minor changes to the code that avoid some bad routes from being generated.

+Also, the code is organized in a more maintainable way (IMHO).

+# Original README

 ## Declarative Routes

 `declarative-routing` sets up an optional declarative routing system for React projects.
 For NextJS, it maintains a global list of both pages and API routes and provides components and functions to easily navigate to pages, or make API requests.